Student Volunteers Make a Difference!

 Student Information Meeting

-The Information Meeting for the 2020 Winter/Spring Student Volunteer Class will be held on a Sunday in early November 2019.
+The Information Meeting for the 2020 Winter/Spring Student Volunteer Class will be held on Sunday, November 3, 2019.
 This meeting is mandatory for all Student Volunteer applicants and their parent or guardian.
 The meeting will provide an overview of the class program and requirements of both the Student Volunteer and their parent.
 Students must bring a copy of their current report card.
 Those applying between now and the end of October 2019 who will be in the 9th or 10th grade in the Fall 2019 will be invited.

 Please note that space for this program is limited and not all students who apply will be accepted into the program.